WGBH-MLA/AAPB2/app/views/exhibits/le-show/7-le-show-by-shearer.md

 <tr><td><a href="https://s3.amazonaws.com/americanarchive.org/exhibits/shearer-historicaloverview2.jpg" target="_blank"><img src="https://s3.amazonaws.com/americanarchive.org/exhibits/le-show-harry-in-mask.jpg" class="big-image" alt="Shearer wearing a black mask in 2022."/></a></td></tr>
 </table>

-I have to admit I imagined that folks in Hollywood, hearing *Le Show* every week on the radio, would come to a sudden realization: this would translate into a great TV show.
-So, the fact that I was still doing radio this many years into the gig, was somewhat disappointing.
+I have to admit, I imagined that folks in Hollywood, hearing *Le Show* every week on the radio, would come to a sudden realization: this would translate into a great TV show.
+So, the fact that I was still doing radio this many years into the gig was somewhat disappointing.

 Actually, I did a pilot of a TV version, using a motion-capture technique to play all the characters in the sketches.
 It was received by the network head first with rapturous enthusiasm, followed a few days later by the dolorous news that it had a wider demographic appeal than expected.